jts/ncov2019-artic-nf/README.md

 # ncov2019-artic-nf
 A Nextflow pipeline for running the ARTIC network's fieldbioinformatics tools (https://github.com/artic-network/fieldbioinformatics), with a focus on ncov2019.

 This version was forked from [COG-UK](https://github.com/connor-lab/ncov2019-artic-nf) and customized for CanCOGeN-VirusSeq by adding a dehosting step, switching the variant caller from ivar to freebayes, and adding additional artifact filtering steps.
+This version is specialized for the Illumina workflow.
+While the nanopore support is retained unchanged from the COG-UK version.
+If running the workflow on nanopore data we recommend you use the upstream COG-UK version instaed.

 #### Introduction